-1. Open House For those of you who are new to CREA camp or just want to reorient your child to the camp setting, we will be hosting an Open House on Friday, July 10 from 3:30 to 4:30 p.m.
-Feel free to stop by and meet our camp staff, see the space where camp will take place, learn about our plans for the camp week, and have a chance to ask any questions.
+Meet CREA’s 2019 Camp Team!
+For those of you who are new to CREA Camps or just want to reorient your child to our camp setting, we will be hosting an Camp Open House on Sunday, July 7 from 12:00pm to 2:00pm.
+Feel free to stop by and meet our camp staff, explore the CREA Ecology Center space where camp will take place, learn about our plans for the camp weeks, and have a chance to ask any questions in person.

-There is very limited parking at the Ecology Center and parking on the adjacent streets of Highland Green is prohibited, so we ask that you do a reasonably quick drop off to free up a parking space for the next arriving family.
+Our parking area has a limited number of spaces and parking on the adjacent streets of Highland Green is prohibited, so we ask that you do a reasonably quick drop off to free up a parking space for the next arriving family.
 Camp staff will be at the bench next to the visitor entrance sign from 8:30 to 9 a.m. each day to welcome campers, check them in, and escort them to the Ecology Center, which is a 2-3 minute walk down a dirt road.
 If all parking spaces are occupied, you can pull up alongside the sign/bench for a moment to drop off.
 Take care not to park on the opposite side of the road from our parking area, since it impedes traffic flow.

 We designed this system to be more convenient and provide more flexibility for parents on varied schedules who may prefer to drop off / pick up a little later or earlier.
 Please bear in mind that you are driving through a residential community and obey the posted speed limit.